-Fellow of the Jeunesses Musicales du Canada, pianist Élisabeth Pion (b.1996) is currently studying in the Artist Masters - Performance degree at the Guildhall School of Music & Drama in London, with Professor Ronan O’Hora, as a full scholarship recipient of this institution.
-She holds a Bachelor degree as well as an Artist Diploma from the Conservatoire de musique de Montréal, where she studied with Suzanne Goyette and André Laplante, and graduated at the unanimity of the jury with the highest mention, “Great Distinction”.
+Fellow of the Jeunesses Musicales du Canada, pianist Élisabeth Pion (b.1996) is currently pursuing the Artist Masters - Performance degree at the Guildhall School of Music & Drama in London, with Professor Ronan O’Hora, as a full scholarship recipient of this institution.
+She holds a Bachelor degree as well as an Artist Diploma from the Conservatoire de musique de Montréal, where she studied with Suzanne Goyette and André Laplante, and graduated at the unanimity of the jury with the highest mention, “Grande Distinction”.

-Élisabeth has been invited as a soloist with the Ensemble Sinfonia de Montréal (2016), the Malta Philharmonic Chamber Orchestra (2017), the Symphony Orchestra of the Conservatoire de musique de Montréal (2017), and the Ensemble Volte (2018).
+Élisabeth has been invited as a soloist with the Ensemble Sinfonia de Montréal, the Malta Philharmonic Chamber Orchestra, the Symphony Orchestra of the Conservatoire de musique de Montréal, and the Ensemble Volte.
 She was recently broadcasted by the BBC as part of the event “Lili & Nadia Boulanger: Total Immersion”.

 Élisabeth was named in the 2018 CBC Palmares 30 Hot Canadian Musicians under 30 and was also among the musicians chosen by La Scena Musicale Magazine to figure in their 15 Risings Stars Palmares of the 2018 edition.
 She is generously supported by the Canadian Centennial Scholarship Fund, Talent Unlimited Charity and the Yeomen young artist program.
 She will play with the Edmonton Symphony Orchestra at a later date, as winner of the Shean Piano Competition, and will make her Wigmore Recital Hall solo debut on June 15th 2020.